Bridging Microscopic Constructions and Continuum Topological Field Theory of Three-Dimensional Non-Abelian Topological Order: Introduction

-\item \textbf{Microscopic construction of the $BF$ field theory with an $AAB$ twist.} The $(3+1)$D $BF$ field theory with an $AAB$ twist, which supports nontrivial Borromean-rings braiding~\cite{PhysRevLett.121.061601}, provides an important example of a non-Abelian topological order, despite the underlying gauge group $(\mathbb{Z}_2)^3$ being Abelian.
-Gauge invariance constrains which twisted terms may appear in the $BF$ action, implying that Borromean-rings braiding can coexist only with a compatible subset of multi-loop braiding processes~\cite{PhysRevResearch.3.023132}.
-By further analyzing fusion and shrinking processes in this continuum field theory, Ref.~\cite{Zhang2023fusion} derived the corresponding fusion--shrinking consistency conditions.
-In this work, we establish a microscopic construction of this continuum field theory by constructing an explicit correspondence with the 3d $\mathbb{D}_4$ quantum double model.
-By comparing the fusion and shrinking tables of the two theories, we construct an explicit isomorphism that maps each excitation in the $BF$ field theory with an $AAB$ twist and gauge group $G=(\mathbb{Z}_2)^3$ to a corresponding excitation in the $\mathbb{D}_4$ quantum double model.
-This isomorphism preserves both fusion and shrinking rules [Eqs.~(\ref{eq_d4aab_fusion}) and~(\ref{eq_d4aab_shrinking})], thereby conclusively demonstrating that the 3d $\mathbb{D}_4$ quantum double model provides a concrete microscopic construction of the $BF$ field theory with an $AAB$ twist.
-In this way, our results bridge the continuum topological field-theoretic description with an exactly solvable microscopic lattice model.
+\item \textbf{\textit{Exact lattice realization of the $BF$ field theory with an $AAB$ twist.}} The $(3+1)$D $BF$ field theory with an $AAB$ twist supports nontrivial Borromean-Rings braiding~\cite{PhysRevLett.121.061601} and provides an important example of three-dimensional non-Abelian topological order, even though its underlying gauge group $(\mathbb{Z}_2)^3$ is Abelian (see footnote~\ref{footnote_gaugegroup}).
+Here ``non-Abelian'' refers to the existence of multi-channels in fusion and shrinking processes.
+Gauge invariance constrains which twisted terms may consistently appear in the $BF$ action, implying that Borromean-Rings braiding can coexist only with a compatible subset of multi-loop braiding processes~\cite{PhysRevResearch.3.023132}.
+Together with the fusion--shrinking consistency conditions derived in Ref.~\cite{Zhang2023fusion}, these continuum results define a highly constrained set of long-distance topological data.

+In Sec.~\ref{Sec.6}, we establish a microscopic realization of this continuum theory by constructing an explicit correspondence with the three-dimensional $\mathbb{D}_4$ quantum double model.
+By comparing the excitation spectra and the fusion, shrinking, and braiding data in the two descriptions, we construct an \textit{isomorphism} that \textit{maps} each excitation in the $BF+AAB$ field theory with gauge group $G=(\mathbb{Z}_2)^3$ \textit{to} a corresponding excitation in the $\mathbb{D}_4$ quantum double model, as shown in Table~\ref{tab_f}.
+This isomorphism preserves fusion, shrinking, particle--loop braiding, and Borromean-Rings braiding data [Eqs.~(\ref{eq_d4aab_fusion}),~(\ref{eq_d4aab_shrinking}),~(\ref{eq_d4aab_PL}), and~(\ref{eq_d4aab_BR})].
+It therefore demonstrates that the $\mathbb{D}_4$ quantum double model provides a concrete microscopic construction of the $BF$ field theory with an $AAB$ twist and gauge group $G=(\mathbb{Z}_2)^3$. \textit{This exact correspondence, summarized in Table~\ref{tab_compare}, shows that the $BF{+}AAB$ field theory, which was initiated in Ref.~\cite{PhysRevLett.121.061601} and subsequently studied in Refs.~\cite{PhysRevResearch.3.023132,Zhang2023fusion,Zhang:2021ycl}, is physically relevant and microscopically realizable in a local lattice model with a tensor-product local Hilbert space and local interactions.} \end{enumerate}